kyl3song/kyl3song.github.io/_posts/DFIR/2022-04-21-Dumping Data from Spycam with ADB.md

 - /nvdata
 - /data

-df(disk free) command gives us the mount point with how much used in the partition.
+df(disk free) command gives us the mount point and how much storage used in the partition.
 Data partition is mounted on **/data**, and the MicroSD inserted for acquisition is on **/storage/7EA4-5A19**.

 ```text
 Filesystem               Size     Used     Free   Blksize